Do you want to send a series of automated drip notifications to your subscribers?

 Another way you can create automated drip notifications in WordPress is by using an email marketing tool.

 To start, you can visit the Constant Contact website and create an account.
-The best part about using this software is that you get a 60-day free trial.
+The best thing about using this software is that you get a 60-day free trial.
 This way, you can try out the tool before committing to a premium plan.